TheLostHomeyAppRepositories/com.android.tv/README.txt

 Volume controls might not work
 Album Art and Album Info is not always updated
-The Youtube app will need one or two keypresses to stop a video, depending on whether the interface is shown or hidden The flow card "Select source" might not work or show sources your device does not have
+The Youtube app will need one or two keypresses to stop a video, depending on whether the interface is shown or hidden